The next step in preparing templates is to trim and turn the seam allowances.

 "Reverse applique" is used for the square cutout in the basket to reveal the background fabric behind the applique shape.
 Make a clip diagonally into each inner corner ("B") to within a thread or two of the template.

-Glue and Fold Seam Allowances
+Glue and Fold SAs

 Again remember, an edge with a dashed line is not turned.
 It will tuck under another shape.

-Working with Edges
+Working with edges

 As with all things "quilting", this motion will become second nature with practice.